Post

 Solving Circular Dependencies: @Lazy Is Just a Workaround

-While implementing the Gift API at Kakao Tech Campus, a circular dependency occurred.
+While building the Gift API at Kakao Tech Campus, I ran into a circular dependency.

 1